RiccardoNizzolo/cookiecutter-flasky-datascience/{{cookiecutter.app_slug}}/README.md

 ## Getting Started with Jenkis and Docker
 ### If you have a Jenkins server
 - Check that a docker daemon is installed on Jenkis server
-- Create a new pipeline from SCM and link the Jenkinsfile and launch it
+- Create a new pipeline from SCM, link the Jenkinsfile and launch the Jenkinsjob

 ### If you DO NOT have a Jenkis server
 Launch a Jenkins server on local: